CGroll04/CGroll04/README.md

 # Hi, I'm Charlie

-I'm a Computer Engineering student at Queen's University and a Software Developer Intern at IBM Consulting.
-I build practical software products, AI-assisted tools, and quantum-focused projects.
+I'm a Computer Engineering student at Queen's University and a Developer Intern at IBM Consulting.
+I build practical software products and applied AI tools.

 My main project is **SweetSpots**, a released iOS app for saving, organizing, mapping, and revisiting places discovered online.